 The essential herbs and spices for Holiday baking and cooking are: sage, rosemary, thyme, cinnamon, ginger, cloves, nutmeg, and vanilla.
 I also like orange peel and almond extract.
 These will cover most recipes.

 Secret #4: Herbs and spices don’t last forever!
 Buy only as much as you think you’ll use in the next six months and store them in a dark, cool place.
-I buy whole spices too.
+You can buy whole spices too.
 Whole spices are great for homemade potpourri.
-And because they keep much longer than ground spices, I buy them in bulk and grind my own.
+And because they keep much longer than ground spices, you can buy them in bulk and grind your own.

 You’ll want to be sure to include different kinds of chocolate in your pantry.
-I keep an assortment of unsweetened baking chocolate (for brownies and cakes), chocolate chips (milk, dark, white, other flavors), high-quality couverture chocolate (for dipping chocolates and other recipes), and cocoa powder.
+Like an assortment of unsweetened baking chocolate (for brownies and cakes), chocolate chips (milk, dark, white, other flavors), high-quality couverture chocolate (for dipping chocolates and other recipes), and cocoa powder.

 Hot chocolate, assorted teas and coffee, wine and spirits, soft drinks.